linphone-40685558/group3-coursework/usecases/usecase17.md

 ## Primary Actor

-User
+Researcher

 ## Trigger

-A request for a global population report is made.
+A request for a global population for capitals report is made.

 ## Main Success Scenario

-Administrator requests a report on the population of capital cities in the world.
+- User requests a report on the population of capital cities in the world.

-The system retrieves population data for all countries.
+- The system retrieves population data for all countries.

-The system sorts countries by population in descending order.
+- The system sorts countries by population in descending order.

-A report is generated and made available for analysis.
+- A report is generated and made available for analysis.

 ## Extensions

-If no population data exists for one or more countries, the system marks them as "-"
+If no population data exists for one or more countries, the system will print only the available ones.

 ## Sub-Variations